OCA/odoo-community.org/02_projects.md

 ## Rules to join our projects

-To be defined, currently based on the vote of the charter members and the community reviewers team.
+To be defined, currently based on the vote of the delegate members and the community reviewers team.
 You can also read the [FAQ](04_faq.html) for more details.
 Your project will be added to the community reviewers team if it has been decided so.
 Ask to the community mailing list : openerp-community@lists.launchpad.net.

 ## Rules to add a module in an existing project